 - In a collaborative environment

-- When it is required to address the interests of multiple stakeholders
+- When addressing the interests of multiple stakeholders is required

 - When a high level of trust is present